New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Thermodynamic properties

 \subsection{Thermodynamic properties of the NC charged black hole}

-In this subsection we compute several thermodynamic quantities to verify the consistency of the first law of black hole thermodynamics.
-We use the metric obtained above without a deformed mass Eq.~\eqref{eq:NCRN1} and work in the approximation regime.
+In this subsection, we compute several thermodynamic quantities in order to verify the consistency of the first law of black hole thermodynamics.
+We use the metric obtained above, without a deformed mass in Eq.~\eqref{eq:NCRN1}, and work within the approximation regime.

 \paragraph{ADM mass:} We begin with the ADM mass, obtained by solving \(f(r_+)=0\),